bwt-dev/bwt/README.md

 Standalone addresses can be tracked with `--address <address>` or `--addresses-file <path>`.

 To speed up rescanning for historical transactions, you can provide the wallet creation date with `--rescan-since <timestmap>`.
-The timestamp can be a `YYYY-MM-DD` formatted string, or 'now' to disable rescanning and watch for new transactions only (for newly created wallets).
+The timestamp can be a `YYYY-MM-DD` formatted string or 'now' to disable rescanning and watch for new transactions only (for newly created wallets).
 *Setting this is highly recommended.*